In this article:

-Now you can choose the list you want to integrate from the menu, and click the Save button.
-(If you are new to MailChimp, this is the list you created above during the MailChimp account setup process.)
+Now you can choose the list (Audience) you want to integrate from the menu, and click the Save button.
+(If you are new to Mailchimp, this is the list (Audience) you created above during the Mailchimp account setup process.)

-If you already have an existing MailChimp account with a mailing list that you want to copy over to LGL, choose the list in your MailChimp account that you want to copy over.
+If you already have an existing Mailchimp account with a mailing list that you want to copy over to LGL, choose the list (Audience) in your Mailchimp account that you want to copy over.

-Tip: When you import the file into LGL, make sure to set the MailChimp status to "Subscribed" so that LGL will know to push the constituents back over to MailChimp.
-Remember that LGL will push these MailChimp subscribers over to the MailChimp list that you designated when setting up the initial integration.
+Tip: When you import the file into LGL, make sure to set the Mailchimp status to "Subscribed" so that LGL will know to push the constituents back over to Mailchimp.
+Remember that LGL will push these Mailchimp subscribers over to the Mailchimp list (Audience) that you designated when setting up the initial integration.

-Change the MailChimp list your LGL account is connected to
+Change the Mailchimp list (Audience) your LGL account is connected to

-If you want to replace your existing MailChimp list with a new list and connect that to LGL via your MailChimp integration, please note that the subscription statuses of your constituents will not be preserved.
-In order to retain the subscription status to your old list for your constituents, you can take the following steps:
+If you want to replace your existing Mailchimp list (Audience) with a new one and connect that to LGL via your Mailchimp integration, please note that the subscription statuses of your constituents will not be preserved.
+In order to retain the subscription status to your old list (Audience) for your constituents, you can take the following steps:

-- In MailChimp, remove your old list and add your new list.
-Connect your LGL account to your new MailChimp list.
+- In Mailchimp, remove your old list (Audience) and add your new list (Audience).
+Connect your LGL account to your new Mailchimp list (Audience).

 - Import the file you had exported, bringing the MailChimp status for the previously subscribed constituents.
-The MailChimp Status of "Subscribed" from your old list will be restored in your LGL account for your new MailChimp list.
+The MailChimp Status of "Subscribed" from your old list (Audience) will be restored in your LGL account for your new MailChimp list (Audience).

 From the Integration Queue, you can accept these updates, which in turn will add or update your constituent information in LGL.

-If you plan to send emails to different constituent segments on a regular basis, it is good to set up a connection between LGL categories and MailChimp groups and/or attributes.
-This will allow you to send targeted emails from MailChimp based on the subscriber categorization in LGL.
+If you plan to send emails to different constituent segments (Tags) on a regular basis, it is good to set up a connection between LGL categories and Mailchimp groups and/or attributes.
+This will allow you to send targeted emails from Mailchimp based on the subscriber categorization in LGL.

-For example, if you allow subscribers to indicate their preferences for which types of communications they would like to receive, you might set up a Communications category in LGL and then link that category with your MailChimp list.
+For example, if you allow subscribers to indicate their preferences for which types of communications they would like to receive, you might set up a Communications category in LGL and then link that category with your Mailchimp list (Audience).

 Subscribing an individual constituent

-To add individual constituents to MailChimp, find them in a search or navigate to their Details page, and then edit their MailChimp status:
+To add individual constituents to Mailchimp, find them in a search (and then hover your cursor over the double dashes to reveal the Add button) or navigate to their Details page and add or edit their Mailchimp status there:

 Bulk subscribing constituents

-This will pull up a form that allows you to change the status of all selected constituents:
+Selecting this option pulls up a bulk edit process that allows you to change the Mailchimp status of all selected constituents:

 1. In the Constituents tab, you can use the filter lists on the left (below) and the advanced search box on the right (below) to review the status for your constituents and any mailing lists they're on (if you're using a category to manage mailing lists):

-2. In the Integration Settings page for MailChimp, you can see the "Record Progress" (have we pushed the record successfully to MailChimp) and the "Record Status" we've received back from MailChimp based on their attempt to process the email address.
+2. On the Integration Settings page for Mailchimp, you can see the "Record Progress" (have we pushed the record successfully to MailChimp) and the "Record Status" we've received back from MailChimp based on their attempt to process the email address.
 You can click on these links to filter your results.
-We also show you the total of constituents "Currently in MailChimp" which could include people who've been added directly via MailChimp.
+We also show you the total of constituents "Currently in MailChimp", which could include people who've been added directly via MailChimp.
 Here's a screenshot: